jimhigson/oboe.js-dissertation/markdown/2_Introduction.md

 non-trivial improvements in speed can be made without a corresponding increase in the difficulty of programming the client.
-This improvement may be in terms of the absolute total time required to complete a representative task or in a user's perception of the application responsiveness while performing the task.
+This improvement may be in terms of the absolute total time required to complete a representative task or in a user's perception of application responsiveness.
 Because applications in the target domain are much more I/O-bound than CPU-bound, optimisation in terms of the execution time of algorithms will be de-emphasised unless especially egregious.
 Additionally, there will be a consideration of how